Circus Star Mabel Stark: Confessions of a Cat Woman

 Circus Controversy - Women Tiger Trainers

 The scarcely 5-foot tall lady became the only living female tiger trainer in her era, one or two having been mauled to death before her.
-She was mauled several times, but kept coming back to circus after circus, until she left the Big Top in 1938.
+She herself was mauled several times, but kept coming back to the big cat cage, until she left the Big Top in 1938.

-This biographical fiction is gripping, because it features danger and is controversial.
 The controversy surrounds the question of how accurate the fiction might be, especially written by a Canadian author about American culture.
-It is controversial also in its explanations of animal training that society decries today. it is controversial thirdly in its content of unorthodox means used by an independent woman to survive in a time before women were little accepted in the US workplace, were not permitted to vote, and were largely immobile.
+It is also controversial also in its explanations of animal training.
+It is controversial thirdly in its content of unorthodox means used by an independent woman to survive in a time in which women were little accepted in the US workplace, were not permitted to vote, and were largely immobile.

 How did Mabel Stark survive The Great Depression?
-How did she survive lions and tigers, carnies, and cut-throat competition among circuses until WWII and through their fast decline?
+How did she survive lions and tigers, carnies, and cut-throat competition among circuses until WWII; and through to the end of their fast decline?

 The story is as shocking as the film Iron Jawed Angels of the same era -- Some women were beaten and spat upon for wanting to vote, while others were ripped to bloody shreds in a lion cage, which was a step up from stripping in the sideshow.